The Saviour's Smile: RISU in Eclogue 4 and the Names MARIA IESUS

 The letters of MARIA and IESUS have proved to be

 intertwined in their regular juxtaposition.
-So it is most plausible to put the 5 letters of each name
+So it is most plausible to place

-on the points of two tetraktyses as regularly as possible.
-The start for each
+the 5 letters of each name on the points of two tetraktyses as regularly as

-name will be the cornerpoints of the two opposite tetraktyses, Mary's tetraktys
+possible.
+The start for each name will be the cornerpoints of the two opposite

-running from top to bottom, Jesus' from bottom to top.
-The second to fifth
+tetraktyses, Mary's tetraktys running from top to bottom, Jesus' from bottom to

-letters will occupy the horizontal points of one triangular side of the
+top.
+The second to fifth letters occupy the 4 horizontal points of

-opposite tetraktys:
+each tetraktys:

 |

-Each tetraktys is
+Each tetraktys is now

 hexagonal and 3 extension letters.
-There is a total relation of 4 inner to 6 outer letters (L),
+There is a total relation of 4 inner to 6 outer letters (lts), whose numerical sum +

-whose numerical sum + factoral sum (FS) are:
+factoral sum (FS) are:

 |